Bachelor of Science in Kinesiology: Concentration in Integrated Teacher Education Program in Physical Education

 The graduating student will have the skills and knowledge to engage in the observation, analysis, and measurement of movement, fitness, learning, skill, and physical activity; will have the tools and knowledge to engage in synthesis and systematic inquiry; and will be capable of using necessary computerized programs and supporting technologies for systematic inquiry and/or professional practice.

-Students who complete the concentration in Physical Education should have:
+Students who complete the concentration in Physical Education should be able to:

-- Knowledge of the philosophical, historical, and ethical/legal foundations of Physical Education as professional and educational standards
+- Demonstrate an understanding of the philosophical, historical, and legal/ethical foundations of physical education.

-- An understanding of human growth and development processes, as well as how these processes interact with and influence motor learning, to teach based on the physical education model Content Standards for California Public Schools
+- Demonstrate understanding of human growth and development processes, as well as how these processes interact with and influence motor learning to teach movement knowledge and skills.

-- Knowledge of assessment principles and procedures to evaluate the effectiveness of physical education strategies and activities
+- Demonstrate an understanding of assessment principles and procedures to be able to evaluate the effectiveness of physical education strategies and activities in promoting student achievement of the goals presented in the CCTC Standards.

-- Understanding of the integration of themes and concepts in physical education and the interrelationships between physical education and other subject areas
+- Demonstrate an understanding of the integration of themes and concepts in physical education and the interrelationships between physical education and other subject matter to create effective learning environments and experiences that provide students with opportunities to achieve the goals contained in the CCTC Standards.

 The requirements below are deemed “met in the major” upon completion of the courses listed (even though the courses and their prerequisites are not approved for GE).
 This is true whether or not the student completes the major.